Carolina wren: Etymology

-Its specific name ludovicianus is a post-classical Latin term for Ludovicus (derivative from Louis XIV) that means 'of Louisiana' that identifies the locality of the specimen collected near New Orleans.
+Its specific name ludovicianus is a post-classical Latin term for Ludovicus (derivative from Louis XIV) meaning 'of Louisiana' that identifies the locality of the specimen collected near New Orleans.

 Species

-Thryothorus used to be the largest genus in the family Troglodytidae, with 27 species, but molecular phylogenetic studies revealed that it represented a polyphyletic assemblage of at least four independent clades now recognized at the genus level.
-The Carolina wren is now the only species within this genus.
+Thryothorus used to be considered the largest genus in the family Troglodytidae, with 27 species, but molecular phylogenetic studies revealed that it represented a polyphyletic assemblage of at least four independent clades now recognized at generic level, with the other 26 species split off in the genera Cantorchilus, Pheugopedius, and Thryophilus.
+The Carolina wren is now the only species within this genus; DNA work suggests it is most closely allied to Bewick's wren Thryomanes bewickii.

+Subspecies

-The seven recognized subspecies of the Carolina wren are:
+Ten subspecies of the Carolina wren are currently recognized: